Once Discovered, ALCAPA Heart Condition Is Quickly Repaired

 By the time she is two years old, Grace Rice, of Finksburg, Md., is beating her life expectancy by a year.
 But nobody knows it.

-Grace, a bubbly, energetic child who loves trudging up hills, runs, jumps and kicks with ease as she keeps up with her two-years-older brother, Zachary.
+Grace, a bubbly, energetic child who loves trudging up hills, runs, jumps and kicks with ease as she keeps up with her older brother, Zachary.

 It's the last visit with her endocrinologist.
 While he listens to Grace's heart and lungs with his stethoscope, he picks up a faint, irregular sound as her heart beats—a heart murmur.
 A month later, just after Grace's second birthday, her pediatrician has to place her in several different positions before he, too, hears the murmur.
 He orders a chest X-ray and an electrocardiogram (EKG) to check for electrical problems in her heart.
 By mid-December 2012, the results are in.
 The EKG is abnormal.
 The pediatrician recommends Grace see a pediatric cardiologist.